 - Floor slab and footing concreters must obtain DB-L-O registration

-In order to obtain a Domestic Builder - Limited registration and specialise in concreting, a general contractor must have nationally recognised qualifications.
+To get your concreting qualifications registered, you will have to obtain a Domestic Builder - Limited registration and specialise in concreting.
+To do this, a general contractor must have nationally recognised qualifications.
 The following qualifications are accepted by the state of Victoria:

 - Certificate III in Formwork/Falsework (CPC31511)

 - Apprenticeship under a licenced building practitioner or general concreter

 Domestic Builder - Limited (DB-L-B) applicants must:

 - acquire relevant concreting experience focusing on the specific skills required by their concreting licence specialisation.

 - complete at least one of the components of domestic work outlined in the certificate of registration

 According to the Victorian Building Authority, follow these steps to obtain your concreting licensing:

 - Obtain the application form from the VBA website.